-The genus Monstera, a popular aroid houseplant, is listed by the ASPCA as being toxic.
-However, it can be argued that this isn’t really the correct term.
+However, it can be argued that ‘toxic’ isn’t really the correct term.
 The reason this genus is branded as toxic is because all of its parts contain calcium oxalate crystals – more on what those are below.

 Calcium oxalate crystals are highly irritating, especially to the mouth and even the stomach when ingested.
-If your cat takes a bite out of your Monstera (whether it’s a Monstera deliciosa, a Monstera adansonii or one of the other species), it probably won’t have a great time.
-This stuff can apparently be seriously painful (I haven’t tried!).
+If your cat or dog takes a bite out of your Monstera (whether it’s a Monstera deliciosa, a Monstera adansonii or one of the other species), it probably won’t have a great time.

 The thing is, although your cat or dog might show signs of pain and irritation after taking a bite out of your Monstera, it should otherwise be fine.
 The only real danger is if an uncommon swelling reaction occurs.
 There is no toxin in its system slowly working to shut its body down: just a nasty sensation on the tongue and throat area.